 Each of our three houses is designed to function as an intimate, self-contained home for between eight and sixteen girls, each with its own art-therapy room, schoolroom, kitchen, dining room, and common living areas.
 Girls participate in all aspects of running the house, collectively making recreation decisions, governance decisions, meal plans, and household budgetary decisions.
 In addition to teaching functional life skills, this family-style approach helps girls develop a strong sense of personal identity, a clear vision for their own life goals and aspirations, and the confidence to speak with their own voice.
 The dinner table is a place for spirited discussion, sharing, and laughter, while common areas provide quiet places to connect, deepen relationships, and share with Youth Mentors and therapeutic staff.

 Other Features of Lifestyle Training:

 Teaching-Based Skills Training

 Our milieu provides the ideal setting for natural, but highly instructive interactions between staff members and students.
-Throughout the day, our clinically trained house staff, or “family teachers,” model and coach individualized treatment skills in the context of trusting relationships.
+Throughout the day, our clinically trained house staff, or “Youth Mentors,” model and coach individualized treatment skills in the context of trusting relationships.
 Girls work with their therapist to identify treatment goals and skills, skills that can be practiced in the supportive context of our houses.
-In the context of daily life, our family teachers are trained to support each girls’ practice of therapeutic skills, which might include:
+In the context of daily life, our Youth Mentors are trained to support each girls’ practice of therapeutic skills, which might include: